gamemann/Notes-and-Guides/ReadME.md

 # Notes & Guides
 ## Description
 This repository will hold all my notes and guides I've written in the past.
 Most of this is being imported from [GFLClan.com](https://GFLClan.com/), a gaming community I own.

+These notes and guides belong to [Christian Deacon](https://www.linkedin.com/in/christian-deacon-902042186/).